 I’m pretty sure it is Rayon Challis as it has a beautiful drape and a very soft brushed feel to it.
-But truly I fell in love with the color and the flowers just took it up a notch!
+But truly, I fell in love with the color.
+And don’t the flowers just take it up a notch!?

-By the way, I truly do love flowers, you can see lots of flower pics on the Let’s Go Hobby gardening instagram profile by clicking HERE.
+By the way, I truly do love flowers, you can see lots of flower pics on Instagram on the Let’s Go Hobby Gardening Instagram Profile!

 I chose to make the knee length skirt for this dress.
 I think the length is really cute.
 I will warn you though, that if you don’t want to show your thighs, this may not be the length for you.